srives/reMarkable/README.md

 [               Rives' reMarkable Template Builder for Book Publishing](https://srives.github.io/reMarkable/)

 This site was first created to help me on my Growth Calculus.
-One downside (currently) is that to get a privately generated template loaded onto your tablet requires a third part tool.
-I hope the reMarkable team will provide this feature in their software soon.
+One downside (currently) is that to get a privately generated template loaded onto your tablet requires a third party tool.
+We hope the reMarkable team will provide this feature in their software soon.

 reMarkable's generally need a SVG or PNG output.
 But you can also have a PDF and use it as a workbook.

+Steve Rives